-I’m not a deeply religious person but climbing to the top of a church tower and surveying the surrounding parish landscape offers a God-like perspective of the local community.
+Climbing to the top of a church tower and surveying the surrounding parish landscape offers a God-like perspective of the local community.
 In rural towns and villages the church often retains its presence at the physical heart of the neighbourhood, in addition to its spiritual placement.
 Ludlow’s St Laurence’s Church, in South Shropshire’s rural landscape, is one such building.
 Perched on a hill, around which the sedate waters of the River Teme saunter by, the 132 feet tower punches its way into God’s heaven, like a rural version of London’s The Shard.
 Travel south along Shropshire’s arterial A49 and the square tower acts as a beacon, drawing the traveller into Ludlow’s heart.

 Despite this lighthouse effect, approaching St Laurence’s from the town centre requires an ability to locate treasure at the bullseye of a maze created with eight-feet high hedges, when tall Georgian and other period façades block all sense of positioning from you.Those who locate the Buttercross are only moments away from a narrow passageway, pinched between two shops, that cuts through to the church.
 There’s an air of Harry Potter and its Platform 9 ¾, for outside the Buttercross on market day (of which there are at least three every week), the pavements are pounded by locals and tourists going about their day, yet a surreptitious side-step down the short alleyway brings you into the silent sanctity of St Laurence’s.

 Step through its huge doors, into the porch, then pass though the inner doors, and the sheer size of St Laurence’s swallows you.
 It is the largest parish church in Shropshire and one of the largest and finest in the UK.
 It’s cathedral-like proportions are overwhelming.